 6. Provo Scavenger Hunt

-Are you looking for something different and looking for fun things to do in Provo, Utah?
+Are you looking for something different and looking for fun things to do in Provo, UT?
 Take the kids for a scavenger hunt around the Provo area.

 Once the kids are tuckered out after hiking the mountain, let them hang out at the Airbnb while you and your loved one go out on the town and have dinner at Communal.

-One of the hottest restaurants in Provo, Utah, you will surely not be disappointed.
-With uptown food-fare, this upscale restaurant will leave you ordering more food each time your waiter comes to check on you.
+One of the hottest restaurants in downtown Provo, UT, you will surely not be disappointed.
+With uptown food fare, this upscale restaurant will leave you ordering more food each time your waiter comes to check on you.

-This is one of those places that you feel as though you could order one of everything on the menu, because it’s just that good.
+This is one of those places where you feel as though you could order one of everything on the menu because it’s just that good.
 I mean look at that hangar steak pictured above!